Making S#!t Ain’t Easy

 Yes.
 Definitely, yes.
 Ultimately, I wanted to make something for other designers.
 I wanted to create something useful and accessible to a large audience, like fonts at college-student prices.
 This was roughly how I explained it to him:

-“Just like open-source is to developers: free fonts are to designers.
-I’m trying to make the best open-source library I can!”
+“Just like code libraries are to developers: free fonts are to designers.
+I’m trying to make the best code library I can!”

 By talking about it, you not only garner a sense of accountability, but you also get to refine how you’ll talk about the finished work.